-Forty years into our mission of surrounding students with communities of support, Bill’s principle continues to guide our work and serves as a beacon for the next chapter in our history.
+Over forty years into our mission of surrounding students with communities of support, Bill’s principle continues to guide our work and serves as a beacon for the next chapter in our history.

 Without community support, children throughout greater Central Texas are most at risk for missing school, dropping out and failing to earn a high school diploma.